Next Start

 Charging a battery for too long can raise its temperature too high, causing electrolytes to expand.
 Pressure is formed during this process, which needs a way to escape.
 Electrolytes can escape through vents and cause a buildup of corrosion on the terminals.

 Clamps made for connecting your battery to its wires are typically made from copper.
 If a battery is leaking sulfuric gases, it can combine with the current being sent through the clamps, causing a chemical reaction.
-This leads to the production of copper sulfate, which can cause corrosion.
+This leads to the production of copper sulfate, which can cause battery corrosion.

 Corrosion can appear on battery terminal clamps.